aviswain/MicroDegree/Projects/CS32_BruinTour/README.md

 ### Generating an optimized path
 For finding the best route between tour stops, I used the A* algorithm.
 In short, it works by applying a heuristic function to Dijkstra's Algorithm that lets the actor know if they are moving closer towards their goal or not.
-If you are interesting in implementing it yourself, here are some of the resources I found extremely helpful!
+If you are interested in implementing it yourself, here are some of the resources I found extremely helpful!
 - [A* (A Star) Search and Heuristics Intuition in 2 minutes](https://youtu.be/71CEj4gKDnE?si=dfaIGbBFZQcVVW8F)
 - [Introduction to the A* Algorithm](https://www.redblobgames.com/pathfinding/a-star/introduction.html)
 - [Implementation of A*](https://www.redblobgames.com/pathfinding/a-star/implementation.html#algorithm)